MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - [User Guide: Revoke document access with Azure Information Protection](revoke-access-user.md)
 - [Known issues for tracking and revoking document access](../known-issues.md#tracking-and-revoking-document-access)

-### Open and decrypt files protected by Secure Island with the unified labeling client
+### Support for files protected by Secure Islands

-Customers who have documents protected by Secure Island can now open and decrypt those files using the AIP unified labeling client.
+Customers who have documents protected by Secure Islands, including **.ptxt,** **.pjpeg,** or **.pfile** files, can now enable Azure Information Protection to open these protected files, scan them for sensitive data, and automatically apply labels.

-For more information, see [Open and decrypt documents with IQP protection](clientv2-admin-guide-customizations.md#open-and-decrypt-documents-with-iqp-protection).
+For more infomration, see [Support for files protected by Secure Islands](clientv2-admin-guide-customizations.md#support-for-files-protected-by-secure-islands).

 ### Fixes and improvements